beevik/go6502/README.md

     step             Step the debugger
 ```

-To get further help about a command, type `help <cmd>`.
-In some cases, you
+To get further help about a command, type `help` followed by the command name.
-will be shown a list of subcommands that must be used with the command.
-Let's
+In some cases, you will be shown a list of subcommands that must be used with
-try `help step`.
+the command.
+Let's try `help step`.

 ```
 * help step